-04.04† Market Differential: External user rates should not be so low as to constitute unfair competition with private enterprise for similar services available in the area.
+04.04 Market Differential – External user rates should not be so low as to constitute unfair competition with private enterprise for similar services available in the area.
 A market differential beyond the surcharge equivalent to the approved F&A rate may be approved by the AVPR.

 05.01 Components of RSC operating rate calculations are the estimated demand for products and services and the anticipated costs associated with providing those products and services.

 The formula used for calculating the rate for each service or product is:

 a.
 The usage base is the volume of work expected to be performed, expressed in units such as labor hours, machine hours, CPU time, or any other reasonable measurement.
 An RSC may have different measurable units for each type of product or service it offers.

 b.
 User rates must be supported by cost calculations based on historical costs and service levels.
-Estimated rates may only be used in the first year of service.
+Estimated rates may be used in only the first year of service.
 An adjustment for known or anticipated changes in service levels or services should be clearly documented.

 c.
 Established RSCs should include any surplus or deficit from the prior year operations when calculating operating rates.

 05.02 Depreciation on eligible capital equipment should be calculated on a straight-line basis with no salvage value, using the same useful life schedule used by Financial Services.

 Depreciation Recovery Rate = Annual Depreciation/Total Annual Units of Activity

 07.03 Mid-year rate adjustments are allowable as needed to accommodate changing circumstances or to correct for a foreseeable deficit or surplus.
 Changes in rates must be approved by the AVPR.

-08.†††††† BILLING PROCEDURES, REPORTS, AND RECORDS
+08. BILLING PROCEDURES, REPORTS, AND RECORDS

 08.01 All customers must be billed consistently and accurately for services received.
 User bills may only be prepared after services have been rendered and must have sufficient detail to identify the services provided.
 Billings must be based on measured and documented use using the rate currently in effect at the time of the service.
 Billings must be prepared no less frequently than monthly and must be submitted to Financial Reporting & Analysis no later than the fifth working day of the month following the performance of the service.
 Refer to the Financial Reporting & Analysis website for billing procedures and forms.

 The RSC account manager is responsible for monitoring and collecting accounts receivable from external customers.

 08.02 RSCs must record the goods and services requested and provided; the direct operating costs of providing those services; revenues, billings and collections; and the annual surplus or deficit.
 Examples of documents that must be maintained are:

-a.
-Work papers showing how the rates were calculated.
+a. work papers showing how the rates were calculated;

-b.
-Approval of rates
+b. approval of rates;

-c.
-Records supporting the level of activity such as usage logs
+c. records supporting the level of activity such as usage logs;

-09.†††††† ACCOUNT STRUCTURE, RESERVES, AND TRANSFERS
+09. GUIDELINES FOR ACCOUNT STRUCTURE, RESERVES, AND TRANSFERS

 09.01 Each RSC will have a unique cost center/fund center.

 09.02 RSCs may have multiple funds in which to record revenues and expenditures, depending on their customer base.
 The combination of a cost center/fund center and fund makes up a unique account.

 a.
-The RSC Operations Fund account is used to budget for and record operating expenditures (as defined in Section 04.01.a) as well as the revenues based on the operating rate charged to all customers.
+The RSC Operations Fund account is used to budget for and record operating expenditures (as defined in Section 04.01.a), as well as the revenues based on the operating rate charged to all customers.

 1) The RSC Operations Fund may accumulate a working capital reserve.

 2) Available reserves are considered a surplus balance.
-Surplus balances will be reduced either by rate reductions or refunds to all internal customers or both.† Surplus amounts will not be used to start up new services within the RSC or transferred to subsidize other university operations including other RSCs.
+Surplus balances will be reduced either by rate reductions or refunds to all internal customers, or both.
+Surplus amounts will not be used to start up new services within the RSC or transferred to subsidize other university operations including other RSCs.

 3) Deficits of annual operating expenses must be used to adjust rates up for the next year.

 Deficits of expenses must be funded by another non-federal source and transferred into the center’s account.

 b.
-The RSC Depreciation Fund is used to record the revenue based on the Depreciation Recovery Rate as defined in Section 04.02.
-It is only budgeted for expenditure when capital equipment is going to be replaced, contributing the depreciation recovered.
+The RSC Depreciation Fund is used to record the revenue based on the depreciation recovery rate as defined in Section 04.02.
+It is budgeted only for expenditure when capital equipment is going to be replaced, contributing the depreciation recovered.

 1) The primary consideration of this account is funding future capital equipment replacement beyond depreciation recovery.
 Accordingly, revenues may not be fully budgeted.

-a) Advertising and public relations costs
+a) advertising and public relations costs;

-b) Bad debts or uncollected billings
+b) bad debts or uncollected billings;

-c) Contingency provisions in excess of working capital
+c) contingency provisions in excess of working capital;

-e) Selling and marketing costs
+e) selling and marketing costs; and

-f) Unrelated business income tax (UBIT)
+f) unrelated business income tax (UBIT).